Mohammed Hammoud

 Two fixes

-If you don’t need locale-specific sorting or formatting and only need correct UTF-8 handling, C.UTF-8 is the easiest option.
-It works reliably in containers and CI.
+If you don’t need locale-specific sorting/formatting and only need correct UTF-8 handling, C.UTF-8 is usually the easiest option for Docker and CI.

 ENV LANG=C.UTF-8 \